-The Committee accomplished the following in 2018:
+The Committee accomplished the following in 2019:

-- Reviewed Killam's approach to executive compensation, including the approach, design and positioning relative to Killam's peers; - Reviewed compensation information for senior executives within the Trust's peer group and recommended 2018 salary increases for the executive to the Board; - Reviewed the performance assessment of the CEO against objectives and approved performance objectives and metrics for the coming year; - Reviewed and approved the 2018 AIP payouts, based on the operating and financial performance targets and individual strategic goals for the CEO, EVP and CFO; - Reviewed the results of scenario analyses for the AIP and LTIP to assess payouts under different levels of Killam's performance.
-This ensures that these programs incorporate appropriate pay-forperformance and compensation objectives; - Reviewed and approved corporate targets for the AIP and performance factors for the RTUs for 2019.
+- Reviewed Killam's approach to executive compensation, including the approach, design and positioning relative to Killam's peers; - Reviewed and approved a revised peer group for executive and Trustee compensation comparison purposes; - Reviewed and recommended to the Board for approval consistent Trustee fees for 2019 following a peer review; - Reviewed compensation information for senior executives within the Trust's peer group and recommended 2019 salary increases for the executive to the Board; - Reviewed the performance assessment of the CEO against objectives and approved performance objectives and metrics for the coming year; - Reviewed and approved the 2019 AIP payouts, based on the operating and financial performance targets and individual strategic goals for the CEO, EVP and CFO; - Reviewed and approved the 2019 payouts for the RTUs (with performance factors) for the period December 31, 2016 December 31, 2019; - Reviewed the results of scenario analyses for the AIP and LTIP to assess payouts under different levels of Killam's performance.
+This ensures that these programs incorporate appropriate pay-for-performance and compensation objectives; and - Reviewed and approved corporate targets for the AIP and performance factors for the RTUs for 2020.